Robert Laidlow - Composer

 Photograph by Jonathan Slater

-Born in London in 1994, he read Music at Cambridge University before studying Composition with David Sawer at the Royal Academy of Music.
+Born in London, he read Music at Cambridge University before studying Composition with David Sawer at the Royal Academy of Music.
 From 2018-22 he was the RNCM PRiSM (Centre for Practice & Research in Science & Music) PhD Researcher in Artificial Intelligence with the BBC Philharmonic.
 This resulted in a number of orchestral and ensemble works, including ‘Warp’ for piano and orchestra and ‘Three Entistatios’ for chamber ensemble.
 He is currently a Fellow at Jesus College, Oxford University.
 Recent publications have focussed on notions of truth, authenticity, fakeness, bias, and structuralism in technology and music.
 He also lectures in Composition at the Faculty of Music, Oxford, is an Associate of RNCM PRiSM, and is a member of the Governing Body of the Royal Conservatoire of Scotland.